8 Best Ski Resorts in Oregon, 2023

 Official site: https://www.mtbachelor.com/

 If you have ever wanted to ski in June or July or even in the fall, Timberline is the ski area for you.
-Set way up on the flanks of Mount Hood, this resort is open all year due to the large amount of snow it receives each year.
+Set way up on the flanks of Mount Hood, this resort is open all year due to the amount of snow it receives each year.
 With a cozy, historic lodge at the base and two friendly resident St. Bernard dogs, what's not to like?

 Timberline has recently added Summit Ski Area to its ski area.
 The new area is known as Timberline Summit Pass.
 This addition increases the vertical drop from 3,690 to an impressive 4,450 feet, the largest in the United States.

-To get a true thigh burner, take the Magic Mile chairlift up to the Palmer Lift, which will take you to the top of the lift serviced terrain on the mountain.
+To get a true thigh burner, take the Magic Mile chairlift up to the Palmer Lift, which will take you to the top of the lift-serviced terrain on the mountain.
 From here, make your way down to Outer West to Coffel's Run to Kruser and onto Alpine all the way to the bottom.
 Put a notch in your skiing belt — you've just done a 4,000-foot vertical drop run in one shot.

-Timberline was an early adopter of terrain parks, and today the mountain continues that momentum with some of the finest parks in the nation.
-You'll find some of the newest and innovative park features at Timberline.
+Timberline was an early adopter of terrain parks, and today the mountain continues that momentum with some of the finest terrain parks in the nation.
+You'll find some of the newest and most innovative park features at Timberline.

 Staying at Timberline Lodge is one of the great pleasures of skiing here.
-Although being first to the lifts to shred up the beautiful corduroy in the morning is certainly a bonus, a dinner at the Cascade Room and chilling out in your room, complete with a wood burning fireplace, might truly be the best parts of your stay.
+Although being first to the lifts to shred up the beautiful corduroy in the morning is certainly a bonus, a dinner at the Cascade Room and chilling out in your room, complete with a wood-burning fireplace, might truly be the best parts of your stay.

 Official site: https://www.timberlinelodge.com/

-Mount Hood Meadows is the premier destination for those skiers that love long, intermediate cruisers.
+Mount Hood Meadows is the premier destination for those skiers who love long, intermediate cruisers.
 The resort is the largest of the resorts on Mount Hood, which results in a wide variety of terrain ranging from beginner runs right through to the steepest and gnarliest you can imagine.

 The resort is also well known for snow as are all Mount Hood resorts.
 In the case of Mount Hood Meadows, they generally accumulate 35 feet of snow a season.
 This ensures that they open early so you can usually ski here prior to Christmas and enjoy great conditions.